fbpx

 In a job market where competition is increasingly tight, candidates are considering all their options.
 They’re not afraid to do their due diligence and ensure they’re equipped with enough information to make an informed decision.

-Your company culture, which I like to call the ❤HEART❤ of your business isn’t the only thing that candidates are considering when it comes to your company.
+Your company culture, which I like to call the ❤HEART❤ of your business, isn’t the only thing that candidates are considering when it comes to their next move.

 Although it can hold significant weight in the deciding factor.
-Candidates are also exploring what your organization stands for, what the future direction of your company looks like, what are the growth opportunities, are you a socially conscious company, etc.
+Candidates are also exploring what your organization stands for, what the future direction of your company looks like, what are the growth opportunities, whether you are a socially conscious company, etc.

 In the initial stage of the interview process, that first conversation with the recruiter is just a start.
-In most cases, it’s a small piece of information they’re taking into account in their decision-making process.
+In most cases, it’s a small piece of information they’re considering in their decision-making process.

 Other sources can include: